nasarar/Post_Covid19_Vacation_Projection/README.md

 ## Questions we hope to answer with the data

-## 1.1.0 Sketch It Out: Define Problem we plan to solve
+## Defining the problem wew plan to solve.
 •	When will countries reach herd immunity for safe travelling?

-### 1.1.0 Project: Interactive website for Post COVID-19 Vacation Planner
+## Project: Interactive website for Post COVID-19 Vacation Planner

 •	Using JavaScript for front-end development, as well as Leaflet library and other tools to create visual representation of our data and results.